Conduct that Falls Under Title IX of the Education Amendments of 1972 - All Members of the University Community

 c.
 Filing a Formal Complaint

-To file a Formal Complaint, a complainant must provide the Director of Gender Equity/Title IX Coordinator, the Department of Public Safety, or their designee a written, signed complaint describing the facts alleged.
+To file a Formal Complaint, a complainant must provide the Title IX Coordinator, the Department of Public Safety, or their designee a written, signed complaint describing the facts alleged.
 Complainants are only able to file a Formal Complaint under the Policy and Procedures if they are currently participating in, or are attempting to participate in, an education program or activity at the University.
 This includes being in the role of employee.
 For complainants who do not meet this criteria, the University will apply those portions of the Policy and Procedures that are applicable (see Section VII “Institutional Analysis of Reports”).

 d.
 Requesting the University Not Investigate